10 Happiness Myths That Are Making You Miserable In 2023

-Happiness is not always a smile, and a smile does not always belong to a happy person.
+Happiness isn’t always a smile; a smile doesn’t always belong to a happy person.

 Myth 1.
 Happiness is a constant state.